All Products

 X-Request-ID: 29bbe977-9a62-4e4a-b2f4-5cf7b65d508f

 Extract specific fields from the headers field.
-For example, extract the Authorization field from the headers field and rename the Authorization field to token.
+For example, extract the Authorization field and name the new field token.

 * | extend token=json_extract_scalar(headers, 'Authorization')